These Walnut Burgers are a meatless burger loaded with juicy mushrooms and delicious walnuts!

 Mushrooms give these walnut burgers lots of juicy goodness while the walnuts and breadcrumbs keep it together.
 Our local drive in serves their walnut burgers with just lettuce and honey mustard.
 I like to keep it simple with cheese, lettuce, and ketchup, but you can add any toppings that strike your fancy!

-Here are a few more ways to customize:
+Here are a few more ways to customize this walnut burger recipe:

 - Top with onion rings or fried cheese curds for some serious crunch

 - Top with sliced or diced red onion, beefsteak tomato, and mayo